drobilla/serd/README.md

 Serd
 ====

-Serd is a lightweight C library for RDF syntax which supports reading and writing [Turtle][], [TriG][], [NTriples][], and [NQuads][].
-Serd is suitable for performance-critical or resource-limited applications, such as serialising very large data sets or embedded systems.
+Serd is a lightweight C library for working with RDF data in [Turtle][], [NTriples][], [NQuads][], and [TriG][] formats.
+It is particularly suitable for performance-critical or resource-limited applications, such as rewriting very large data sets, or working on restricted platforms.

 Features
 --------